 MESSAGE FROM THE PRESIDENT

-Our thanks to the Cruising Yacht Club of Australia for the funding to make this possible.
-It comes from their Safety of Life at Sea Trust fund, and is much appreciated.
+It is meeting or exceeding our expectation so far, a nice piece of kit and once again we express our thanks to the Cruising Yacht Club of Australia for the funding to make this possible from their Safety of Life at Sea Trust, it is much appreciated.

 Become a member – tell everyone you know!